yiisoft/yii-dev-panel/docs/shared_components.md

 Remote components are components that are located in a remote repository.
 They are not installed in the project, but are used as if they were provided from the backend.
-This allows feature allows you to create custom panels for the `yii-dev-panel` and render them as native components.
+This feature allows you to create custom panels for the `yii-dev-panel` and render them as native components.

 ### How to test